 Motivation

 Wardrobe stylists are often hired by celebrities, models, public figures, and wealthy individuals to select their clothing for public appearances, or by professionals in entertainment industry for special events.
-Their services usually deem too expensive for majority of people whose budget is tight.
+Their services are usually too expensive for majority of people.
 Therefore, while most people love fashion and desire to look fashionable, not many people can afford these expensive types of services.
 The goal of the app to is help people with limited time and style to favorably present themselves and efficiently organize their closet.

-We spend thousands of dollars every year on new clothes, but most of the time they end up getting lost in our closet after a couple times of usage.
+An average person spends hundreds of dollars every year on new clothes, but they often end up getting lost in our closet after a couple times of usage.
 There are quite a few issues that this app is aspired to address.
 How should we organize all the items in our closets?
 How do we mix and match them wisely to utilize all items in our wardrobe without breaking our bank account for expensive consultation from costly stylists?
 Another often asked question is how do we know when our laundry bag is full to avoid running out of clothes?
-For those people without a washer and dryer at home, doing laundry could cost several hours waiting in the Laundromat (if we do not want to pay some extra bucks to have it done and folded, but we do not know how careful and gentle the assistant would be to our clothes).
+For those people without a washer and dryer at home, doing laundry could cost several hours waiting in the Laundromat (if we do not want to pay some extra money to have it done and folded, but we do not know how careful the assistant would be to our clothes).

-Another problem that I usually face myself as a male individual without a delicate appetite for fashion is that I would go to the first item that I come across after rushing out of bed in the morning.
-As I open to door and get ready to leave for work, suddenly I realize the outfit I just choose several minutes ago is either too warm or too cold because I forget to check the weather when picking out the outfit.
-The temperature is not likely to be the same inside and outside the house.
-At that time, I wish there is an app that could tell me what I should wear based on the weather at my location.
-For those whose morning is a rush to prepare for a busy working day, an app like this could be of great help.
+Most people are often very busy in the morning to prepare themselves and their family for work and for schools.
+The lack of time or inadvertent neglect to check for weather forecast before selecting clothes usually leads to the wrong choice of outfit for the day.
+This can be avoided if there is an app that can check the weather and suggest people what to wear.

 Vision

-ClosetStylist is an Android app developed to address problems above.
+ClosetStylist is a mobile app developed to address problems above.
 Its core functionalities includes assist women and men to pick the right outfit from their clothing inventory, organize their closets digitally, manage their laundry bags, and keep track of worn history.
 The ultimate goal is to help clients to get the most fashion value for their dollar by helping them to manage their closets wisely.

 Report organization

-This report is organized as followings: chapter 1 provides an introduction, chapter 2 discusses the user interface including mockups and workflow of the app, chapter 3 reviews the technology stack used in the app, chapter 4 describes the results and pain points, chapter 5 ends the report with summary, related and future work.
+The remainder of this report is organized as followings: chapter 2 discusses the user interface including mockups and workflow of the app, chapter 3 reviews the technology stack used in the app, chapter 4 describes the results and pain points, chapter 5 ends the report with summary, related and future work.

 Chapter 2 User Interface Design